lenesk/sokolova.dk/inversion-or-not-after-adverbs.md

-# Inversion or not - how free and central adverbs may guide you to correct word order in a main and subordinate clasue
+# Inversion or not - how free and central adverbs can guide you to correct word order in a main and subordinate clasue

 * How to distinguish between central or free adverbs in Danish, and how do they affect the sentence structure?
 * Which adverbs trigger inversion and which seldom work as inversion triggers?